Does SPF Makeup Help With Sun Damage?

 - Timesaver: If you wear sunscreen makeup, there’s no need to add a separate layer of sunscreen before applying cosmetics.

-Finding the Right SPF - What SPF number makes a difference?
+Finding the Right SPF - What SPF number actually works?

 SPF ratings denote how long you can stay in the sun without getting burned when you’re wearing that sunscreen, as compared with the time it takes you to burn without wearing it.
 For example, if you burn after 10 minutes of sun exposure, SPF 15 allows you to be in the sun for up to 150 minutes without burning.